 Mannequins are a great tool to help you make specific products stand out, they can be used both in your shop floor display and window display to encourage customers to use their imaginations.
 A necklace hanging on a display head mannequin or a ring on a mannequin display hand will help the customer visualise wearing the item.

-2. Group your products by brand as well as category
+2. Group your products by the brand as well as category

 3. Don’t be afraid to be creative with props

 It’s likely you have a range of products you want to ensure catch each customer’s eye.
-Using props can help you make a feature of these products, grabbing customers’ attentions.
+Using props can help you make a feature of these products, grabbing customers’ attention.